Legal Insurance in Germany: Helping You Know Your Rights

 As a landlord (“Vermieterrechtsschutz”)

-As builder/buyer of a new build property (“Bauherrenrechtsschutz”)
+As builder/buyer of a new built property (“Bauherrenrechtsschutz”)

-In general, legal insurance will assist you with figuring out what your initial chances are and will also recommend a lawyer that has the necessary expertise in whichever field is needed.
-And they will send you a confirmation that they will cover the costs for your lawyer and also potentially additional costs when you have to go to court.
+In general, legal insurance will assist you with figuring out what your initial chances are.
+It will also recommend a lawyer who has the necessary expertise in whichever field is needed.
+They will send you a confirmation that they will cover the costs for your lawyer and also potentially additional costs when you have to go to court.

 What does deductible mean in my legal insurance contract?